Cowboys WR Terrance Williams arrested on intoxication charge

-FRISCO, Texas (AP) - Dallas Cowboys receiver Terrance Williams has been arrested on a charge of public intoxication after police responded to an accident involving his car and found Williams riding an electric bicycle on a road near his home.
+FRISCO, Texas (AP) - Dallas Cowboys receiver Terrance Williams was arrested on a charge of public intoxication early Saturday after police responded to an accident involving his car and found Williams riding an electric bicycle on a road near his home.

 Williams was released from jail on bond on the misdemeanor intoxication charge.